Originally published on the UK Web Archive blog on the 8th of June 2017.

 It’s been over a year since we made our historical search system available, and it’s proven itself to be stable and useful.
 Since then, we’ve been largely focussed on changes to our crawl system, but we’ve also been planning how to take what we learned in the Big UK Domain Data for the Arts and Humanities project and use it to re-develop the UK Web Archive.

-Our current website has not changed much since 2013, and does not reflect who we are now that Legal Deposit legislation is in place.
+Our current website has not changed much since 2013, and doesn’t describe who we are and what we do now that the UK Legal Deposit regulations are in place.
 It only describes the sites we have crawled by permission, and does not reflect the tens of thousands of sites and URLs that we have curated and categorised under Legal Deposit, nor the billions of web pages in the full collection.
-It also looks rather dated.
 To try to address these issues, we’re currently developing a new website that will open-up and refresh our archives.

 One of the biggest challenges is the search index.
 The 3.5 billion resources we’ve indexed for SHINE represents less than a third of our holdings, so now we need to scale our system up to cope with over ten billion documents, and a growth rate of 2-3 billion resource per year.
-We will continue working with the open source indexer we have developed, while updating our Hadoop cluster and dedicating more hardware to the SolrCloud that holds our search indexes.
+We will continue working with the open source indexer we have developed, while updating our data processing platform (Apache Hadoop) and dedicating more hardware to the SolrCloud that holds our search indexes.
 If this all works as planned, we will be able to offer a complete search service that covers our entire archive, from 1995 to yesterday.

 The first release of the new website is not expected to include all of the functionality offered by the SHINE prototype, just the core functionality we need to make our content and collections more available to a general audience.
 Quite how we bring together these two distinct views of the same underlying search index is an open question at this point it time.
 Later in the year, we will make the new website available as a public beta, and we’ll be looking for feedback from all our users, to help us decide how things should evolve from here.